Terms and Conditions

 A person who is not a party to the agreement between you and this firm has no rights under the Contract (Rights of Third Parties) Act 1999 to enforce any of these terms of engagement; but this does not affect any right or remedy of a third party which exists or is available apart from that Act.

-These Terms of Engagement, together with the Engagement Letter, form the basis of our contractual relationship with you which is governed by and interpreted exclusively in accordance with the laws of England and Wales.
-A claim may only be brought against us (in contract, tort or otherwise) if it can be brought under the laws of England and Wales without reference to the laws of any other country.
+These Terms of Engagement, together with the Engagement Letter, form the basis of our contractual relationship with you which is governed by and interpreted exclusively in accordance with the laws of England without reference to the laws of any other country.
+A claim may only be brought against us (whether contractual or non-contractual) in the English Courts .
 If you are resident outside England, you must provide us with an address for service in England and that address shall be deemed your address for service.

 If any provision of our contract with you is found by any court or administrative body of competent jurisdiction to be invalid or unenforceable, such invalidity or unenforceability shall not affect the other provisions of this contract which shall remain in full force and effect.